-Probably one of the most important lessons I have learned from working with Carole Mahoney and Rick Roberge is to play it cool.
+Probably one of the most important lessons I have learned from working with Unbound Growth is to play it cool.
 Fonzie cool.
 Remember Arthur Fonzarelli from Happy Days?
 Now picture the Fonz as a sales rep. Do you think he would be chasing people that didn’t want to talk to him?
 Do you think he would call someone just to “check in?”

 I picture him at a networking event, jeans, white t-shirt and black leather jacket, standing next to the bar, jacket unzipped and a thumb up waiting for people to come to him.

-There were several times during our coaching calls when I would say, “Rick, they want to look at competitors!”
+There were several times during our coaching calls when I would say, “They want to look at competitors!”
 (The exclamation was me freaking out).
-He would say, “Let them.
+They would say, “Let them.
 Be cool.”
-Or “Carole, they said they need to do a business case!”
-She would say, “Let them.
+Or “They said they need to do a business case!”
+Again, “Let them.
 Be cool.”

 For an exact rundown of how I actually ended up handling this, see this post.